 #21.
 North American and European Users Lag Behind the World in VPN Usage

 When it comes to bypassing internet censorship and hiding browser activity, it should come as no surprise that the emerging markets for VPN usage are in the Asian Pacific and Latin America.
-The Best VPN notes that six of the top ten markets come out of the Asian Pacific, which makes up the vast majority at 30%.
+Six of the top ten markets come out of the Asian Pacific, which makes up the vast majority at 30%.
 North American and European users use VPNs about half as much only 17%.
 This is on the increase as 2016 statistics had European and North America users in single digits.

 #22.
 Trust In Facebook Took a 66% Plunge in 2018